supernav-iconJoin Us at AWS re:Invent 2024

 General Data Protection Regulation (GDPR)

 The European Union passed the General Data Protection Regulation (GDPR) in 2016 and went into effect in 2018.
 GDPR aims to regulate how organizations collect, process, and store the personal data of EU residents.
-Article 32 of the regulation requires organizations to “implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk,” which includes identity and access management (IAM).
+Article 32 of the regulation requires organizations to “implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk,” which includes identity and access management (IAM).

 Managing identity and access management under GDPR can include:

-• The Principle of Least Privilege (POLP): Providing the minimal level of permissions to a user to do their job
+• The Principle of Least Privilege (POLP): Providing the minimal level of permissions to a user to do their job.

-• Segregation of duties: An approach requiring more than one user to complete tasks related to the collection or processing of customer information
+• Segregation of duties: An approach requiring more than one user to complete tasks related to the collection or processing of customer information .

-• Authentication: Techniques like two-factor authentication (2FA) or MFA can verify user identities
+• Authentication: Techniques like two-factor authentication (2FA) or MFA can verify user identities.

 Sarbanes-Oxley Act (SOX)